 Knowledge And Experience Are What Matter

 The South Carolina Child Support Guidelines govern the calculation of the majority of child support obligations in the state.
-At Ballinger Law Firm, we are well-versed in handling all legal issues related to child support in South Carolina, including cases where it is difficult to calculate parental income or appropriate support obligations.
+At Ballinger Law Firm, we are well-versed in handling all legal issues related to child support for those in Mount Pleasant and Charleston, South Carolina, as well as, Berkeley and Dorchester Counties, this experience includes cases where income exceeds the Child Support Guidelines, and where it is otherwise difficult to calculate parental income or determine appropriate support obligations.

 We counsel and advocate for clients in issues related to initial calculation, failure to pay, and modifications and/or enforcement of existing child support orders.
 We represent clients both initiating and defending against child support actions.

 Deviating From The Guidelines Due To Extenuating Circumstances

 Extenuating circumstances may exist that allow deviation from the Guidelines.
 However, deviation from the Guidelines should be the exception and not the rule.
 Possible grounds for deviation include: